Quick Summary

 ⚠️ Common Pain Points

-With options like compression, sweat (soldered), PEX, push-fit, and various metals/plastics, it’s easy to pick a wrong valve type — leading to leaks or premature failure.
+With options like compression, sweat (soldered), PEX, push-fit, and various metals/plastics, it’s easy to pick the wrong valve type — leading to leaks or premature failure.

 Some valves require soldering, specialised tools or precise pipe alignment, making changes or repairs costly and time-consuming — annoying for homeowners, costly for maintenance teams.